BiologicalRecordsCentre/brc-ds-eval/README.md

 you load the file.
 That way you don't have to create a version of your CSV file(s) specifically for this tool.

+Some visualisations or summaries require specific data to be meaningful.
+For example, Phenology plots require records across the year.

 #### Dates and grid references
 There are some restrictions on the type of spatial references and dates that this tool can handle.
 Only grid references (British, Irish or Channel Islands) are handled - lat, lon is not handled.
-The tools do not support the use of vague dates or date ranges - they work with dates specified in either of these two formats:
+The tools that work with dates recognise dates with either of these two formats:
  - yyyy-mm-dd
  - dd-mm-yyyy